Intel's low hanging fruit

 "Having this kind of technology can really help small farmers because you not only have the information, but you're actually doing it much more efficiently than maybe the traditional way of gathering information," said Darwin on a tour of the farm.
 "It's continuous tracking, not just milestone tracking, so it's like having your eyes on your blueberries the entire journey."

-Bean counters and berries
+Bean and berry counters

 Aaron Ensign, president of Curry & Company, gave an example of a benefit.
 If a trailer of blueberries was headed to Dallas, but there was a problem with the "reefer" (refrigerator) truck, they would know right away and could divert it to Denver where it would still be fresh enough to be sold.